dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 THH(A)[z] \mapsvia{x\mapsto xu} THH(A) \to HH(A/\FF_p)
 $$

 The first term is $THH(A)$ shifted by a bit, while what's left on the RHS is the usual $HH$ we saw in earlier lectures.
-If we're convinced that we can apply the same sort of algebraic manipulations as earlier, we get
+If we're convinced that the same sort of algebraic manipulations as earlier continues to work in the world of spectra, we get
 $$
-HH(A/\FF_p) =
+HH(A/\FF_p) = \underset{} \tensor \FF_p
 $$